-In 2010, an 8.8-magnitude earthquake struck off the coast of Chile, killing close to 600 people.
+In 2010, an 8.8-magnitude earthquake struck off the coast of Chile, killing more than 500 people.
 The quake generated a tsunami, destroyed or heavily damaged nearly 500,000 homes and caused a massive electrical blackout.
 Chile's president declared a "state of catastrophe."

 In 2013, about 150,000 people gathered at St. Peter's Square in Vatican City for Pope Benedict XVI's final general audience.